Global Header

 1. User-agent directive

 The ‘User-agent’ rule is important for your robots.txt file.
 It shows which bot or crawler the rules apply to.
-Each search engine has a unique name called a ‘user agent’.
+Each search engine has a specific user agent name.
 For example, Google’s web crawler calls itself ‘Googlebot’.

-If you want to target Googlebot only, write:
+If you want to target a specific user agent, such as Googlebot only, write:

 User-agent: Googlebot